8base/old-documentation/docs/8base-console/platform-tools/api-explorer.md

 Once added, reposition the cursor after the "r" in user and press `[OPTION] + [SPACE]`.
 From here, it's easy to see and select available operations in the API.
 The auto-complete is contextual to where you are in the query being built, and filters options based on what's being typed.

-Additpionally, introspection helps us detect errors in queries.
+Additionally, introspection helps us detect errors in queries.
 The system recognizes when different types are either not available or incorrectly configured - things like, `Number` should be `String`, field not available on table, as well as validations.
 Therefore, when using the API Explorer, hover over squiggly-red lines to reveal error tooltips.

 ![Tooltip showing error in API Explorer](../../images/api-explorer-tooltip-error.png)